In Vitro Fertilization (IVF)

 Pill: this protocol is used in women with long or irregular cycles.
 The purpose of the pill is to regulate the cycle.
 It is started on day 1 or 2 of the period.
 The downregulation is commenced on day 17 of the pill.
 The course of pill will finish on day 21 which will be followed by a period after a few days.The rest of the steps are the same as above.

 As GnRH inhibits the premature LH surge selectively, there is no need for the down regulation of all the hormones with this protocol.
 This is a “soft stimulation” protocol as the number of days of FSH injections and the number of ampoules needed is lower, thereby reducing the cost.
 Therefore it is a “patient friendly” protocol.

 The main advantage of this protocol is to reduce the risk of OHSS in women with polycystic ovaries.
 Poor responders produce more eggs with this protocol.

 The stimulation starts on day 2 of the period with FSH or HMG injections.
 This is started after a baseline check scan.
 In women with previously raised FSH or poor response hormone levels are checked before commencing treatment.
 Serial scans are performed from day 6 onwards.
-GnRH antagonist (Orgalutran, Cetrorelix or Antagon) injection is started on day 6 and administered daily in the form of a subcutaneous injection till the day of HCG injection.
+GnRH antagonist (Cetrotide or Fyremadel) injection is started on day 6 and administered daily in the form of a subcutaneous injection till the day of HCG injection.
 The patient will be having 2 injections daily (FSH and GnRH antagonist injection).

 Advantages of IVF